mvysny/karibu-testing/karibu-testing-v10/README.md

 Finally, call `comboBox.selectByLabel()`/`select.selectByLabel()` to select an item by its label, changing the value of the combobox/select.
 (Since Karibu-Testing 1.3.15)

+When using `ComponentRenderer` to render items in the dropdown overlay, call `comboBox._getRenderedComponentFor()`/`ComboBoxKt._getRenderedComponentFor()` to call renderer to create the component for particular item.
+(Since Karibu-Testing 1.4.0/2.1.5).

 ### Support for ListBox/MultiSelectListBox

 (Since Karibu-Testing 1.3.9)